statisticsnorway/ssb-sgis/docs/reference/networkanalysis/index.rst

 Network analysis
 ================

-This page gives an overview of the network analysis functionality of sgis.
-The analysis methods are found in the NetworkAnalysis class.
-This class takes a network in the form of a Network or DirectedNetwork instance.
-Using a Network instance will make the analyses undirected.
-The NetworkAnalysis class also takes a set of rules in the form of a NetworkAnalysisRules instance.
-See examples in the subsections of this page.
+This page includes all public network analysis functionality of sgis.

+The actual analysis is done in the NetworkAnalysis class.

+Rules for the analyses is set with the NetworkAnalysisRules class.

+The GeoDataFrame of line geometries can be prepared for analysis with the functions in the remaining sections.
+The 'Nodes' section is used internally in other functions, and is not commonly needed.

 .. toctree::
    :maxdepth: 3